Anura Docs

 instance integer Your instance ID.

-id string The response ID that is used to request the result from Anura's servers.
+id string The response ID that is used to request the result value from Anura's servers.

 Optional Type Description Note

 exid string The unique external tracking ID, declared by you, that is used to query the result from Anura's servers.
-Send "exid" instead of "id" when utilizing the exid parameter.
+Send "exid" instead of "id" when using the exid parameter.

-Response ID results will be available for 15 minutes and are removed immediately after a successfully query.
+Response ID results will be available for 15 minutes and are removed immediately after a successful result query.

 Example Response